Western leaders visit Kyiv and pledge military support against Russia on the war's 3rd anniversary

-KYIV, Ukraine — (AP) — More than a dozen Western leaders attended events in Ukraine on Monday marking the third anniversary of the country's war with Russia, many pledging more military aid in a conspicuous show of support for Kyiv as uncertainty deepened over the commitment of U.S. President Donald Trump's administration to helping it fend off Russia's invasion.
+The three-year milestone drew more than a dozen Western leaders to Kyiv for commemorative events in a conspicuous show of support.
+They warned of the war’s wider implications for global security and vowed to keep providing billions of dollars in support for Ukraine as uncertainty deepens over the U.S. commitment to help.
+Washington did not send any senior official to the occasion.

+Hours after the anniversary observances, Trump said Russian President Vladimir Putin would accept European peacekeepers in Ukraine as part of a potential deal to end the war.
+Separately, Putin suggested that European countries could be part of a settlement, but he also said that he has not discussed resolving the conflict in Ukraine in detail with Trump.

-The fourth year of fighting could be pivotal, as Trump uses his return to office last month to press for a peace deal.
-But Ukrainian and European officials have been rattled by his cordial approach to Russian President Vladimir Putin and his tough words for Ukrainian President Volodymyr Zelenskyy.
+The fourth year of fighting could be pivotal as Trump uses his return to office to press for a peace deal.

-World security is at stake in talks over how the war ends, European Commission President Ursula von der Leyen warned.
+Canadian Prime Minister Justin Trudeau echoed that sentiment.
+Canadians, he said, “believe deeply that it’s not just about Ukraine.
+It’s about the rules and the values and the principles of sovereignty, of independence, territorial integrity that protects every country in the world.
+All of us rely on those rules to be able to build peace and security."

-Some observers say Russian success in Ukraine could embolden China's own ambitions.
+Some observers say Russian success in Ukraine could embolden China's ambitions.
 Just as Moscow claims that Ukraine is rightfully Russian territory, China claims the self-governing island of Taiwan as its own.
+North Korea and Iran have also aided Russia's war effort.

-In a cascade of unwelcome developments for Kyiv, Trump has in recent days called Zelenskyy a dictator, suggested Ukraine is to blame for the war and ended Putin's three-year diplomatic isolation by the United States.
-U.S. officials have also indicated to Ukraine that its hopes of joining NATO are unlikely to be realized and that it probably won't get back the land that Russia's army has occupied, amounting to nearly 20% of the country.
+In a cascade of unwelcome developments for Kyiv, Trump has in recent days called Ukrainian President Volodymyr Zelenskyy a dictator, suggested Ukraine is to blame for the war and ended Russian President Vladimir Putin's three-year diplomatic isolation by the United States.
+U.S. officials have also indicated to Ukraine that its hopes of joining NATO are unlikely to be realized and that it probably won't get back the land that Russia's army occupies, which amounts to nearly 20% of the country.

 Meanwhile, Putin’s troops are making steady progress on the battlefield while Ukraine is grappling with shortages of troops and weapons.

-Some of Ukraine’s most important backers, including European leaders and Canadian Prime Minister Justin Trudeau, were among the stream of dignitaries arriving by train in Kyiv.
-Others spoke at a conference via video link.

-The guests had similar messages: Ukraine and its European partners must be consulted in any peace negotiations, Putin’s ambitions must be thwarted, and Europe must take on more of the burden for its own defense.
+The guests in Kyiv and the leaders appearing by video had similar messages: Ukraine and its European partners must be consulted in any peace negotiations, Putin’s ambitions must be thwarted, and Europe must take on more of the burden for its own defense.

-The shift in Washington's policy has set off alarm bells in Europe, where governments fear being sidelined by the U.S. in efforts to secure a peace deal and are mulling how they might pick up the slack of any cut in U.S. aid for Ukraine.
+The shift in Washington's policy has set off alarm bells in Europe, where governments fear being sidelined by the U.S. in efforts to secure a peace deal.
+They are mulling how they might pick up the slack of any cut in U.S. aid for Ukraine.
 The changes have also placed strain on transatlantic relations.

 European Council President Antonio Costa on Sunday announced that he would convene an emergency summit of the 27 EU leaders in Brussels on March 6, with Ukraine at the top of the agenda.

-“We are living a defining moment for Ukraine and European security,” he said in a post on social media.

-British Prime Minister Keir Starmer and French President Emmanuel Macron are to both visit Washington this week.
+British Prime Minister Keir Starmer and French President Emmanuel Macron are both visiting Washington this week.

 EU foreign ministers on Monday approved a new raft of sanctions against Russia.
 The measures target Russia’s so-called “shadow fleet” of ships that it uses to skirt restrictions on transporting oil and gas, or to carry stolen Ukrainian grain.
 The EU said 74 vessels were added to its shadow fleet list.